 A marketing mix is a model that an organization uses to advance its interest in its image or product.
 The main components of this model are the 4Ps: Product, Price, Place and Promotion.
 So let us look at McDonald’s marketing mix strategy in the coming section.

 We have written a separate blog taking a deeper dive into the marketing mix of McDonald’s if you wish to learn more.

 Being a fast-food company, it primarily sells burgers, french fries, breakfast items, soft drinks, milkshakes and desserts.

-The core value of what McDonald’s offers has always been fast service which is a huge value-addition.
-Nowhere else can you get such a range of items at ever lower prices with such efficiency, convenience and customer service.
+The core value of what McDonald’s offers has always been fast service which is a huge value addition.
+Nowhere else can you get such a range of items at even lower prices with such efficiency, convenience and customer service.